A question we've received several times is: "I'm tired all the time, what should I do? I think I'm exhausted."

 7. Avoid Stimulants

-It's important not to overstimulate your body with too much coffee, cocoa, alcohol, or sugar.
-If you're severely exhausted, you can easily experience heart palpitations or anxiety from certain foods and drinks.
-Yes, you read that correctly, you can experience anxiety from food and drink if your liver isn't capable of handling the intake.
-During certain periods in life, the liver has too much work to do.
+It's important not to overstimulate the body with things like too much coffee, cocoa, alcohol, or sugar.
+If you are very exhausted, you can easily get heart palpitations or anxiety from certain foods and drinks.

 8. Drink Water